GoNZooo/fp-intro-to-purescript/README.md

 yarn bower i
 ```

+Make sure to also add the `"purescript.addNpmPath": true` setting in your
+settings if you're using VSCode, as your PureScript installation won't be
+picked up correctly from `node_modules` otherwise.

 ## Layout

 Each module is structured more or less as a series of functions to implement.